Parkinson's Disease & Yoga

 As a practice for the body, mind, and spirit, yoga is an ideal activity for holistic care, and it can be a powerful complement to traditional treatment.
 Yoga promotes a philosophy that centers around transformation and provides tools and perspective for handling the circumstances of life.
 It is a practice that can adapt to fit beginners to advanced practitioners, and it has something to offer people with Parkinson's disease at all stages and functional levels.
 Breath and mindfulness are the foundation of the practice of yoga.

 The practice of yoga can help people with Parkinson’s improve their mobility, strength, balance, mood, and sleep.
 This class is taught by a physical therapist and is focused on the integration of body, mind, and spirit.
 Move with power and grace.
 Challenge balance and coordination.
 Filter mental chatter, and connect to inner wisdom.
 Each class includes mindful breathing, a variety of yoga postures, and relaxation.
 Participants new to yoga are welcome!
 Although this is a higher intensity yoga class, the postures are taught at a steady pace with variations and modifications as needed.

-This class is sponsored by Parkinson Association of the Rockies, and the space is donated by Vernon Physical Therapy & Wellness.
+Class is donation-based and sponsored by Parkinson Association of the Rockies with space donated by Kindness Yoga Park Meadows.

 What Participants are Saying